tmhn/Sparta/foundations/13-objects/README.md

 The following example creates the same type of object that we had before but instead of adding the properties to the instance we add them to the blueprint.
 Now every instance will have the same properties and methods.

+> NOTE : We'll explain what "this" means in a bit

 ```javascript
 var Person = function() {